Looking for a new laptop for drawing and animation is very different from searching for a normal college laptop.

 Predator Helios 300 has a 15.6 inch FullHD IPS screen with a 95% sRGB color accuracy.
 It also has a 144 Hz refresh rate which is great for gaming but this is not that useful for animation work.

-As per build quality, the laptops have a mix of metal and plastic which gives it the premium-ish feel while still keeping the prices low.
+As per build quality, the laptops have a mix of metal and plastic which gives it a premium-ish feel while still keeping the prices low.

 Power and performance – Good enough for gaming